Central Vermont Chamber Music Festival: 30 years of topnotch music at Randolph’s Chandler

 As for Lutoslawski’s “Bucolics,” “It’s a wonderful piece,” Sanders said.
 “It was Kaya’s (Katarzyna Bryla-Weiss) suggestion, the good Polish woman that she is, that we play this piece.
 It’s a wonderful work.
 It’s beautiful music.
 In Chandler, it will be really enjoyable to play because it won’t be hard to make a rich sound happen.”

-New this year will be the Pedro Giraudo Tango Quartet, regular participants in the Stowe Tango Festival, at 7 p.m.
+New this year will be the Pedro Giraudo Tango Quartet at 7 p.m.
 Wednesday, Aug.
 17 in Chandler.
 Giraudo has become an active cultural ambassador for the music of his native Argentina and has garnered both a Grammy and a Latin Grammy for his recordings.

 In place of the usual Brunch with Bach, the festival is presenting a master class with students from the Vermont Youth Orchestra, coached by festival artists, at 7 p.m.
 Friday, Aug.
 19 in Chandler’s Main Gallery.